 - Swelling in hands and feet

-At the Oncology Day Centre at Spire Murrayfield Hospital, Edinburgh, our specialist oncology nurses will work with consultant oncologists and our Consultant Palliative Care Physician, Dr David Oxenham, and his team at Fairmile Marie Curie Hospice to help alleviate symptoms you may experience.
+At the Oncology Day Centre at Spire Murrayfield Hospital, Edinburgh, our specialist oncology nurses will work with consultant oncologists and the team at Fairmilehead Marie Curie Hospice to help alleviate symptoms you may experience.

 The approach to symptom control and pain management will differ for every patient though may include the use of prescribed pain killers, complementary therapies such as acupuncture and reflexology, and counselling.